twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/04-api-patterns-weak-consistency.md

 ```

 Such a token might be:

 * An identifier (or identifiers) of the last modifying operations carried out by the client

 * The last known resource version (modification date, ETag) known to the client.

 Upon getting the token, the server must check that the response (e.g., the list of ongoing operations it returns) matches the token, i.e., the eventual consistency converged.
 If it did not (the client passed the modification date / version / last order id newer than the one known to the server), one of the following policies or their combinations might be applied:

 * The server might repeat the request to the underlying DB or to the other kind of data storage in order to get the newest version (eventually)

 * The server might return an error that requires the client to try again later

 * The server queries the main node of the DB, if such a thing exists, or otherwise initiates retrieving the master data.

 The advantage of this approach is client development convenience (compared to the absence of any guarantees): by preserving the version token, client developers get rid of the possible inconsistency of the data got from API endpoints.
 There are two disadvantages, however:

 * It is still a trade-off between system scalability and a constant inflow of background errors:

   * If you're querying master data or repeating the request upon the version mismatch, the load on the master storage is increased in poorly a predictable manner

   * If you return a client error instead, the number of such errors might be considerable, and partners will need to write some additional code to deal with the errors.

 * This approach is still probabilistic, and will only help in a limited number of use cases (to be discussed below).

 There is also an important question regarding the default behavior of the server if no version token was passed.
 Theoretically, in this case, master data should be returned, as the absence of the token might be the result of an app crash and subsequent restart or corrupted data storage.
 However, this implies an additional load on the master node.

 #### Evaluating the Risks of Switching to Eventual Consistency

+First, let us stress that you might choose the approach only in the case of exposing new APIs.
+If you're already providing an endpoint implementing some consistency model, you can't just lower the consistency level (for instance, introduce eventual consistency instead of the strict one) even if you never documented the behavior.
+This will be discussed in detail in the “[On the Waterline of the Iceberg](#back-compat-iceberg-waterline)” chapter of “The Backward Compatibility” section of this book.

-Let us state an important assertion: the methods of solving architectural problems we're discussing in this section are probabilistic.
+Second, let us state another important assertion: the methods of solving architectural problems we're discussing in this section are probabilistic.
 Abolishing strict consistency means that even if all components of the system work perfectly, client errors will still occur.
 It might appear that they could be simply ignored, but in reality, doing so means introducing risks.

 Imagine that because of eventual consistency, users of our API sometimes cannot create orders with their first attempt.
 For example, a customer adds a new payment method in the application, but their subsequent order creation request is routed to a replica that hasn't yet received the information regarding the newest payment method.
 As these two actions (adding a bank card and making an order) often go in conjunction, there will be a noticeable percentage of errors — let's say, 1%.
 At this stage, we could disregard the situation as it appears harmless: in the worst-case scenario, the client will repeat the request.